bennycode/ts-node-starter/README.md

 3. Start writing your code in the ["src" directory](./src)
 4. Run `yarn` and be happy! 😊

-### Build a CLI
+### Build a standalone app

 **Source Code**

-If you want to build a CLI tool for Node.js, you can have a look at ["src/cli.ts"](./src/cli.ts).
+If you just want to write and run a Node.js app, checkout ["src/start.ts"](./src/start.ts).

 **References**

-In the ["package.json" file](./package.json) you will also discover a "bin" property which defines the executable name of your tool and the entry point to its transpiled JavaScript code.

-If you don't want to publish a CLI, simply remove the "bin" property and the CLI script.
+You can start your application by executing `yarn start`.
+If you want to debug your code, run `yarn debug` ([Debug Instructions](https://dev.to/typescripttv/debug-your-node-js-app-with-chrome-devtools-4c98)).

 ### Build a Library